 Once all the players have received their cards, play generally proceeds in a clockwise direction and each player may take certain actions when it is their turn.
 Their options usually include checking, betting, folding, calling, and raising.

-According to the rules of the game of poker, you may only check in a round where no bet has been placed.
+According to the rules of the game of mobile poker Australia, you may only check in a round where no bet has been placed.
 A check passes the game to the next player.
 Another option open to you if no bets have been placed yet is to bet.
 This decision will depend on the value of your hand and its potential to beat those of the other players.

 If however, a bet has already been placed by the time your turn comes around, you may either fold, call or raise.
 Folding means forfeiting all your bets, including the ante, as well as the option to continue playing.
 Alternatively, if you’re confident in your hand, you may call, which means matching the highest bet made so far in the round.
 If you’re feeling even more optimistic, you may choose to raise by matching the highest bet and adding an additional bet.